gaia-pipeline/docs/content/getting-started/install-gaia.md

 Other startup parameters are also available:

     Usage of gaia:
-        -capath string
-    	    Folder path where the generated CA certificate files will be saved -dev
-    	    If true, gaia will be started in development mode.
+        -ca-path="": Path where the generated CA certificate files will be saved -concurrent-worker=2: Number of concurrent worker the Gaia instance will use to execute pipelines in parallel -config=".gaia_config": this describes the name of the config file to use -dev=false: If true, Gaia will be started in development mode.
 Don't use this in production!
-        -homepath string
-    	    Path to the gaia home folder
-        -hostname string
-    	    The host's name under which gaia is deployed at e.g.: https://gaia-pipeline.com (default "https://localhost") -jwtPrivateKeyPath string
-    	    A RSA private key used to sign JWT tokens -poll
-    	    Instead of using a Webhook, keep polling git for changes on pipelines -port string
-    	    Listen port for gaia (default "8080")
-        -pval int
+        -home-path="": Path to the Gaia home folder where all data will be stored -hostname="https://localhost": The host's name under which Gaia is deployed at e.g.: https://gaia-pipeline.io -jwt-private-key-path="": A RSA private key used to sign JWT tokens used for Web UI authentication -mode="server": The mode which Gaia should be started in.
+Possible options are server and worker -pipeline-poll=false: If true, Gaia will periodically poll pipeline repositories, watch for changes and rebuild them accordingly
-    	    The interval in minutes in which to poll vcs for changes (default 1) -vaultpath string
+        -pipeline-poll-interval=1: The interval in minutes in which to poll source repositories for changes -port="8080": Listen port for Gaia
-    	    Path to the gaia vault folder
-        -version
+        -prevent-primary-work=false: If true, prevents the scheduler to schedule work on this Gaia primary instance.
+Only used in server mode
-    	    If true, will print the version and immediately exit -worker string
+        -vault-path="": Path to the Gaia vault folder.
+By default, will be stored inside the home folder -version=false: If true, will print the version and immediately exit -worker-grpc-host-url="localhost:8989": The host url of an Gaia primary instance gRPC interface used for worker connection.
+Only used in worker mode
-    	    Number of worker gaia will use to execute pipelines in parallel (default "2")
+        -worker-host-url="http://localhost:8080": The host url of an Gaia primary instance to connect to.
+Only used in worker mode
+        -worker-name="": The name of the worker which will be displayed at the primary instance.
+Only used in worker mode -worker-secret="": The secret which is used to register a worker at an Gaia primary instance.
+Only used in worker mode
+        -worker-server-port="8989": Listen port for Gaia primary worker gRPC communication.
+Only used in server mode -worker-tags="": Comma separated list of custom tags for this worker.
+Only used in worker mode

 ##### Run-time Arguments